arme-project/ARME-website/content/post/iCURE/index-UOB249364A.md

 ---

-The ARME project is celebrating a new milestone with additional backing from the iCURE program.
+The ARME project is celebrating a new milestone with additional backing from the iCURE program (https://www.icureprogramme.com).
 This UKRI acceleration award underscores ARME’s innovative approach to transforming musical practice and opens exciting opportunities for further advancements in augmented and virtual reality (AR/VR) technologies.

 The iCURE program will play a pivotal role in translating ARME’s groundbreaking research into practical, real-world applications.
 Key initiatives supported by the funding include: